HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 attentions of foxes.
 In February 1974, for example, a trial electric

-(Sterna sandvicensis - picture below) colony on the Sands of Forvie
+(Sterna sandvicensis) colony on the Sands of Forvie

 National Nature Reserve in Aberdeen (Scotland).
 Even though foxes were